 Learn more about the stock loan business.

-Why an Institutionally Managed, SIPC/FINRA-Member Lending Facility Should Be Your Only Securities-based Credit Line Consideration A nonrecourse, transfer-of-title securities-based stock loan means exactly what it says: You, the title holder (owner) of your stocks or other securities are required to transfer ownership of your securities to a third party before you receive your loan proceeds.
-The loan is “nonrecourse” so that you may, in theory, simply walk away from your loan
+The Dangers of Nonrecourse Stock Loans And How To Avoid Them Why an Institutionally Managed, SIPC/FINRA-Member Lending Facility Should Be Your ONLY Securities-based Credit Line Consideration A nonrecourse, transfer-of-title securities-based stock loan means exactly what it says: You, the titleholder (owner) of your stocks or other securities are required to transfer ownership of your securities to a third party before you receive your loan proceeds.
+The loan is “nonrecourse”

 I Can Get Get a Margin Loan from My Stock Brokerage Account.
 What Makes ABN’s LeverageLine Different?